KingSila/100-days-of-code/log.md

 * Today the focus was about PropTypes,ReactForms and Uncontrolled components
 * we made a breakthrough on PropTypes why we need them yipeeeee
 * mini Practical project  before we start first big Project using React

+  **Thoughts #100daysofcode day 84 of 100

+* First React course complete  happy about that.
+ * The course has highlighted few areas i need to look at  especially the passing of props between different components *The next objective is building is applying the knowledge in few projects